eqasim-org/eqasim-switzerland/README.md

 - Contract: [Open Data][8]

 **Projections**
-- Content: `projections/households` contains predictions of household sizes per canton in 2017 and 2045, whereas `projections/population` contains predictions of population per canton, nationality, gender and age from 2015 to 2045.
+- Content: `projections/households` contains data for household sizes per canton from 2012-2017 and predictions of household sizes per canton in 2017 and 2045.
+`projections/population` contains data of population per canton, nationality, gender and age from 2010-2017 and predictions from 2015 to 2045.
 All predictions are according to the BfS reference scenario.
 - State: 1 Apr 2019
-- Contract: [Open Data][9][10]
+- Contract: [Open Data][9] [Open Data][10] [Open Data][11] [Open Data][12]

 [1]: https://www.bfs.admin.ch/bfs/de/home/dienstleistungen/geostat/geodaten-bundesstatistik/administrative-grenzen/generalisierte-gemeindegrenzen.assetdetail.5247306.html